 3. Implement Contactless Solutions for Onsite Safety and Security

 Digital NDAs and visitor agreements will also be necessary for stopping multiple hands from touching the same surface.
-Replacing contracts and visitor books with digital contactless alternatives will also streamline your business processes and enhance company branding by giving visitors a great first impression.
+Replacing contracts and visitor books with contactless digital alternatives will also streamline your business processes and enhance company branding by giving visitors a great first impression.

 4. Train Business Leaders to Support Employees